-We conducted a series of experiments using five data sets, including four publicly available real-world underwater data sets: \textit{UIEB} \cite{waternet}, \textit{SUIM-E} \cite{sguie}, \textit{RUIE} \cite{ruie} and \textit{SQUID} \cite{water_hl}, and a synthetic data set, namely, \textit{EUVP} \cite{fast_gan}.
+We conducted a series of experiments using five data sets, including four publicly available real-world underwater data sets, i.e., \textit{UIEB} \cite{waternet}, \textit{SUIM-E} \cite{sguie}, \textit{RUIE} \cite{ruie} and \textit{SQUID} \cite{water_hl}, and a synthetic data set, namely, \textit{EUVP} \cite{fast_gan}.
 The UIEB data set originally contains 890 pairs of degraded images, in which each reference image was selected from the results produced by applying 12 algorithms to a degraded image.
 Ten pairs of UIEB \cite{waternet} images were discarded because the degraded images in these pairs had been included in the rest pairs.
-Only 880 pairs of UIEB images.
-The SUIM-E data set comprises 1,525 pairs of degraded underwater images and a testing set of 110 labeled images.
-Three subsets are comprised of the RUIE data set, including UIQS, UCCS and UHTS, which include 3,630, 300 and 300 unlabeled images, respectively.
-The SQUID data set comprises 114 underwater images captured using a stereo camera, divided into the Michmoret, Katzaa, Nachsholim and Satil subsets.
+In total, we only used 880 pairs of UIEB images.

+The SUIM-E \cite{sguie} data set comprises 1,525 pairs of degraded underwater images and a testing set of 110 labeled images.
+Three subsets are comprised of the RUIE \cite{ruie} data set, including UIQS, UCCS and UHTS, which include 3,630, 300 and 300 unlabeled images, respectively.
+The SQUID \cite{water_hl} data set comprises 114 underwater images captured using a stereo camera, divided into the Michmoret, Katzaa, Nachsholim and Satil subsets.
 We utilized 2,185 images from the Underwater Scenes subset of the EUVP \cite{fast_gan} data set.

 Two different PATS-UIENet models were trained for the real-world and synthetic testing images, referred to as $\mathrm{PATS} \text{-} \mathrm{UIENet}_{\mathrm{Real}}$ and $\mathrm{PATS} \text{-} \mathrm{UIENet}_{\mathrm{Syn}}$, respectively.
 Regarding both the models, we randomly selected 720 pairs from the 880 pairs of UIEB \cite{waternet} images and 2,000 pairs from the Underwater Scenes subset of the EUVP \cite{fast_gan} data set, respectively, which were used as the training images in the supervised learning scheme.
 We collected 1,934 unlabeled real-world underwater images, which cover diverse underwater scenes, and used these images in the unsupervised learning scheme for both the models.
 All semi-supervised baselines requiring paired and unlabeled degraded underwater images used the same training settings as those used by PATS-UIENet.
 Each trainable baseline was also trained with separate UIEB- and EUVP-based models, which were applied to the real-world and synthetic testing sets, respectively.
 The model was selected according to the data domain, without image-wise selection or fine-tuning.